13 Best Things to do in Berlin

 Okay, here are more places to see in Berlin in 1 day.

 The Gendarmenmarkt is very close to Checkpoint Charlie.
 It is actually one of my most favorite places.
 Though it doesn’t offer anything in particular, it is very charming, has beautiful architectures and some cafes.

 Maybe the most beautiful way to approach the Brandenburger Tor is to walk down Unter den Linden, the main and probably nicest boulevard in Berlin.

-The Brandenburger Tor is the most like the most famous landmark in Germany and stands nowadays for peace and unity.
+The Brandenburger Tor is the most like the most famous landmark in Berlin or probably in all of Germany and stands nowadays for peace and unity.
 Though the place is very touristy, it is a must see.
 No tourist can leave Berlin without having seen this symbolic structure.